manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 Fitting holograms
 *****************

-The :func:`holopy.analyze.fit.fit_new` fits a model of the object to a given set of data.
+The :func:`holopy.analyze.fit.fit` fits a model of the object to a given set of data.

 :model:
    A description of the scattering system to fit to your hologram.
 This consists of